-- 1) ACGME Core Competencies - i) Successful advancement in the fellowship program necessitates that the fellow acquires training and demonstrates acceptable skills in the six Core Competencies mandated by the ACGME. - ii) Training in the acquisition of these competencies is achieved by several means: - (1) Formal lectures by faculty and staff (Divisional Didactic and Case Based Lectures, Research Conferences and Departmental Core Conferences) - (2) Conference presentations by the fellow in training (Tumor Board, Hematology Case Conference, Journal Club and Research Conferences) - (3) Participation in group discussions regarding pertinent patient issues (inpatient rounds, psychosocial rounds) - (4) Acquisition of skills via direct patient care and clinical service time. - 2) Milestones and Entrustable Professional Activities - i) As defined by the ACGME, milestones are stages in the development of specific competencies. - (1) Milestones provide suggested behavioral anchors for a given competency. - (2) The Pediatric Milestone Project has created 21 milestones that each map to specific competencies with key activities that map the progression from early learner to master physician.
-See Appendix H for a copy of the Pediatric Milestones. - (3) Fellows have already completed at least three years of previous GME training and are expected to have progressed beyond the early levels of each Milestone to have successfully completed general training.
-The application of Milestones in fellowship training is still under development. - ii) Entrustable Professional Activities (EPAs) are a unit of professional practice defined as tasks or responsibilities to be entrusted to the unsupervised execution by a trainee once he/she has attained sufficient specific competence.
-EPAs differ from the competencies in the following ways: - (1) EPAs are not an alternative for competencies but a means to translate competencies into clinical practice. - (2) Competencies are a descriptor of physicians; EPAs are descriptors of work. - (3) EPAs require multiple competencies. - 3) Assessment - i) The ability to demonstrate educational outcomes as the achievement of competencybased learning objectives provides evidence of preparing competent physicians who can meet the health care needs of the public. - ii) Educational assessment is, therefore, a key component of the Outcome Project of the ACGME and is intended to: - (1) Assess residents' and fellows' attainment of competency-based objectives; - (2) Facilitate continuous improvement of the educational experience; - (3) Facilitate continuous improvement of fellow performance; - (4) Facilitate continuous improvement of fellowship program performance; - (5) Assessment is defined as the "process of collecting, synthesizing, and interpreting information to aid decision-making."
-The results of an assessment should allow sound inferences about what learners know, believe, and can do in defined contexts.
-Assessment, therefore, integrates several concepts, which are described below. - 4) Assessment Tools
+- 1. ACGME Core Competencies - i.
+Successful advancement in the fellowship program necessitates that the fellow acquires training and demonstrates acceptable skills in the six Core Competencies mandated by the ACGME. - ii.
+Training in the acquisition of these competencies is achieved by several means: - 1.
+Formal lectures by faculty and staff (Divisional Didactic and Case based Lectures, Research Conferences, and Departmental Core Conferences) - 2.
+Conference presentations by the fellow in training (Tumor Board, Journal Club, and Research Conferences) - 3.
+Participation in group discussions regarding pertinent patient issues (inpatient rounds, psychosocial rounds) - 4.
+Acquisition of skills via direct patient care and clinical service time. - 2.
+Milestone and Entrustable Professional Activities - i.
+As defined by the ACGME, milestones are stages in development of specific competencies. - 1.
+Milestones proved suggested behavioral anchors for a given competency. - 2.
+The Pediatric Milestone Project has created 21 milestones that each map to specific competencies with key activities that map the progression from early learner to master physician.
+See Appendix H for a copy of the Pediatric Milestones. - 3.
+Fellows have already completed at least three years of previous GME Training and are expected to have progressed beyond the early levels of each Milestone to have successfully completed general training.
+The application of Milestones in fellowship training is still under development.

+- ii.
+Entrustable Professional Activities (EPAs) are a unit of professional practice defined as tasks or responsibilities to be entrusted to the unsupervised execution by a trainee once he/she has attained sufficient specific competence.
+EPAs differ from the competencies in the following ways: - 1.
+EPAs are not an alternative for competencies but a means to translate competencies into clinical practice. - 2.
+Competencies are a descriptor of physicians; EPAs are descriptions of work. - 3.
+EPAs require multiple competencies.